Their 1-week mission lasted over 9 months. Starliner astronauts now could be headed home in days

-- Boeing Starliner problems extended a one-week mission into a nine-month stay for NASA astronauts.
+- Boeing Starliner problems extended a one-week mission into a nine-month stay for two NASA astronauts.

-- If all goes well with Wednesday's SpaceX launch, Butch Wilmore and Suni Williams could be back March 17.
+- If all goes well with Friday's SpaceX launch, Butch Wilmore and Suni Williams could be headed back on March 19.

 - An earlier flight back to Earth would have left the International Space Station understaffed, according to NASA.